fpaxos/fpaxos-lib/README.md

 # LibPaxos

+This is LibPaxos3!
+A complete rewrite of [LibPaxos2](http://libpaxos.sourceforge.net/).
+LibPaxos3 has been improved in the following aspects:

+- Doesn't make use of multicast
+- Has a cleaner design
+- Has a better build system based on CMake
+- Comes with unit tests

+LibPaxos3 is divided in two libraries: libpaxos and libevpaxos.

-This is a fork of [libpaxos](http://libpaxos.sourceforge.net/), an implementation of the Paxos protocol.
-This version of libpaxos is different from the original one in that it implements a network agnostic paxos (see ```libpaxos/lib/```).
-That is, libpaxos does not depend on any particular networking library and can be easily adapted to work with any networking library.
+Libpaxos (see ```libpaxos/lib```) implements the core of the Paxos consensus protocol, and is not cluttered with network specific code.
+That is, libpaxos does not depend on any particular networking library.

-As an example, we include a networked implementation of paxos (see ```libpaxos/evpaxos/```) that implements paxos on top of libpaxos and [libevent](http://www.libevent.org).
+Libevpaxos (see ```libpaxos/evpaxos```) is the actual Paxos implementation on top of libpaxos and [libevent](http://www.libevent.org).

 ## Building

-These are the basic steps required to compile libpaxos
+These are the basic steps required to get and compile libpaxos

 	git clone git@bitbucket.org:sciascid/libpaxos.git
 	mkdir libpaxos/build